MostafaTaghipour/AndroidEasyList/README.md

 ## License

-EasyList is available under the MIT license.
+AndroidEasyList is available under the MIT license.
 See the LICENSE file for more info.